 Can my dual enrolled student take classes at the public school?

 Dual-enrolled homeschooled students can take classes at the local public school on the same basis as a regularly enrolled student.
 At least one-fourth of the child's instruction must be by way of competent private instruction and no more than three-fourths via the public school.

 Any activity fees charged to regularly enrolled students will also apply to the homeschool dual enrolled student – but only for the specific classes accessed.
-Schools are not to charge dual-enrolled students the comprehensive fee charged to students who are fully-enrolled for a full schedule of public school classes..
+Schools are not to charge dual-enrolled students the comprehensive fee charged to students who are fully-enrolled for a complete schedule of public school classes..

-Can my dual-enrolled student take college classes under the Senior Year Plus option?
+Can my dual enrolled student take college classes under the Senior Year Plus option?